GST full form: Transforming Indirect Taxation in India

 What is Input Tax Credit?

-It is a fundamental concept in the GST system in India.
+It is a fundamental concept in the Goods and Services Tax (GST Full Form) system in India.
 It allows registered businesses to claim credit for the taxes paid on purchases of goods and services.
 It helps prevent the cascading effect of taxes.
 It ensures businesses are taxed only on the value added at each stage of the supply chain.
 It promotes tax efficiency and reduces the burden on businesses.

 GST Act: Its Evolution and Implementation in India